 After checking out of our Napa hotel, we headed to Yosemite!
 It was a long day on the road, but this drive was enjoyable, so we didn’t even notice how long it took.
 The five-hour car ride flew by with fun stops on the way.

 After lunch, we drove a little bit and took our afternoon pit stop break at Oakdale Cheese Factory.
 Oakdale Cheese Factory is the perfect place to stop and stretch your legs before the last leg of the drive.
 Here, we got cheese and snacks from the store, ate outside the picnic area, walked through the grounds to admire the koi fish, and fed the farm animals.

 We drove to Yosemite and stayed right there in Yosemite Valley!

 Day 6 - Yosemite

-I’m going to be very honest here, Yosemite needs its own trip.
-The National Park is huge and wonderous, and there is no way one day does its justice.
-I’m planning to go back just to visit Yosemite so that I can get the full experience.
-However, if you do only have one day to visit, and want to include it on this trip, it is worth it!
+Yosemite desperately needs its trip.
+The National Park is huge and wonderful, and no one day does it justice.
+I’m planning to go back to Yosemite to get the whole experience.
+However, if you do only have one day to visit and want to include it on this trip, below are some day hikes:

 Lower Yosemite Falls (Easy)

 Upper Yosemite Falls (Hard)

 After leaving Yosemite, we took the scenic route to Santa Barbara.
 This route is a full day’s worth of driving, so start early.